CodeZombieCH/scumboard/README.md

 ## Why Yeoman/AngularJS?

+The reason I'm using AngularJS instead of Underscore was the idea to use tools/frameworks that allow me to build new web apps in a very short time, resulting in a smaller time to market.
-*Draft: use technologies that might be useful for my current employer, very short time to market, focus on building knowledge and writing a documentation that might be helpful to others*
+Another focus was on gaining experience with some of the bleeding edge tools and writing a documentation that might be helpful to others while eventually finding new technologies that might be useful for future projects at my current employer.

 ### AngularJS MVC implementation

 #### Model
 No explicit definition of the model.
-Based on JSON transfered by REST API.
+Based on the JSON transfered by REST API.
 Loosely defined in the view by the `ng-model` directive.

 #### View
 Defined as part of HTML files using ordinary HTML markup combined with `ng-*` directives and `{{foo.bar}}` placeholders.